mineadmin/doc-v3/docs/en/front/advanced/permission.md

 ## Static Route Access Control

 Static route access control only applies to routes with component pages, not buttons or similar elements.
-Such elements should be controlled using the methods described above.
+Buttons should be controlled using the methods described above.

 ::: tip Usage Instructions
 Using static route access control is straightforward.
 Simply configure the `auth`, `role`, or `user` properties in the route's `meta` attribute.
-The frontend will check access permissions during route navigation.
+The frontend will check accessibility during route navigation.

 If access is denied, a `403 page` is displayed.
-If granted, normal access proceeds.
+If granted, normal access is permitted.
 To disable access control, omit these properties or set their values to `[]`.

 Note: All three properties are of type `string[]`.
 :::